 If you find yourself backpacking in Ho Chi Minh City or nearby then half or full day tours to the Cu Chi Tunnels are a must-do.
-They are 40km out of town but can be organised by any of the agencies in Pham Ngu Lao.
-The tunnels were dug during the period of French occupation before being expanded during the Vietnam War (known as the American War in Vietnam).
-They provided the Cu Chi people with a strategic advantage.
-You may even get the chance to fire weapons here in the town which moved underground in the face of a heavy bombing campaign.
+They are 40 km out of town but can be organised by any of the agencies in Pham Ngu Lao (detailed below).

-Today Ho Chi Minh City is a bustling metropolis, home to some 7 million people.
+Today Ho Chi Minh City is a large and very busy metropolis.
 Almost the only way to get around is by motorbike.
 The traffic is completely bonkers and just trying to cross the road can be a terrifying process as there is almost never a gap in the traffic.
 Hop on a moto-taxi or if you’re especially brave hire out a bike and try to navigate your way away around Vietnam’s biggest city.

 Pham Ngu Lao: Saigon’s Backpacker Ghetto

-The bars in Pham Ngu Lao are good fun and tend to be cheaper and better than the ones in the rest of Central Saigon which charge Western Prices and attract an unpleasant mix of dirty old Westerners and teenage Vietnamese prostitutes.
+The bars in Pham Ngu Lao are good fun and tend to be cheaper and less seedy than the ones in the rest of Central Saigon which charge very high prices and often attract a strange mix of old Western men and young Vietnamese prostitutes.